svan-jansson/OneOf.Monads/README.md

 ## The Result Monad

 The `Result<TError, TSuccess>` monad is similar to the `Option<T>` monad, but it also defines a value for the negative case, expressed as `TError`.
-Instead of the `Bind` function, it uses the control flow semantic `AndThen`.
-It also has the `GetOrElse` function that is used to define a fallback value for a pipeline.
-This monad is inspired by [kotlin-result](https://github.com/michaelbull/kotlin-result/) and provides readable data transformation pipelines and monadic error handling.
+It also has the `Unwrap` function that will return the encapsulated value or a provdided fallback.
+This monad can help you create readable data transformation pipelines and monadic error handling.

-### Result.AndThen Example
+### Result.Bind Example

-Here is an example of a control flow that uses `AndThen` in combination with `Map` and `Switch`. `AndThen` can be chained and will not execute if the previous step returns the error case `Error<TError>`.
+Here is an example of a control flow that uses `Bind` in combination with `Map` and `Switch`. `Bind` can be chained and will not execute if the previous step returns the error case `Error<TError>`.

 ```csharp
 const string ErrorMessage = "division by zero";